 Helping Other Independent Businesses Succeed

-Becky is a graduate of North Central College in Naperville and has three adult children with her husband Chuck Wilkins.
-Chuck is also a Naperville native who grew up only three blocks from Becky.
-They’ve been married for 34 years.
-He is her best friend in all things, and she is beyond proud of the people her children have become.
+Becky is a graduate of North Central College in Naperville and has three adult children with her husband, Chuck Wilkins, a Naperville native who grew up only three blocks from Becky.